EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 In order to create a "full-fledged" protocol some additional protocol elements are needed.
 EDHOC adds:

-* Explicit connection identifiers C_U, C_V chosen by U and V, respectively and enabling the recipient to find the protocol state.
+* Explicit connection identifiers C_U, C_V chosen by U and V, respectively, enabling the recipient to find the protocol state.

 * An Authenticated Encryption with Additional Data (AEAD) algorithm is used.